 I also wanted to change the pace.
 Less is really more and quality ALWAYS trumps quantity.
 I don’t come from a rich back ground but I was always raised with the notion that you get what you pay for.
 Growing up I always bought a few quality pieces over many cheap ones.
 Make use of all the pieces in your wardrobe to the absolute max.

 Finally I want Dappad to be at the forefront of promoting a sustainable way of living, for the environment and animals.
 We have have signed up to Creatives 4 Change where we are committed to never selling any fur, feathers or exotic skin.
-We have now taken the step further and we have almost entirely phased out leather too!
-The only thing left is wool.
+We have now taken the step further and only work with plant based leather.
 We also plant one tree per box via the charity one tree planted.

 We have had some raving press and been named one of the 10 coolest things in the world right now by GQ and been featured in Financial Times, Times, City Magazine, you name it.
 Check out our press section to see what the rave is all about.
 Below is a pic from when I appeared on CNBC.